CameronBodine/PINGMapper/docs/SonarGeorectification.md

 ![Smoothed Trackline](/docs/attach/SmoothedTrackline.PNG?raw=true "Before & After Trackline Smoothing")

 ## 4) Calculate Range Extent
 The side scan range (in feet, meters, etc.) is set on the Humminbird&reg; control head prior and during a sonar recording.
 This setting tells the unit how long to listen to 'listen' for a ping return.
 The range set on the Humminbird&reg; is not stored in the DAT or SON files.
-PING Mapper estimates the range from
+PING Mapper estimates the range based on speed of sound in water (see [Decode SON Files](../docs/Processing&RawDataExport.md#3-Decode-SON-Files) for more information).